2. Markov Processes#

 for some probability distribution \(Q\) on \(\mathcal{X}\).
 Because a transition distribution satisfies \(\int_{\{ x \in \mathcal{X}\}} P(dx|x^*) =1 \),

 so \(Q\) is a stationary distribution by Definition 2.1.
-Restriction (2.3) implies that the process is time reversible in the sense that forward and backward transition distributions coincide.
+Restriction (2.2) implies that the process is time reversible in the sense that forward and backward transition distributions coincide.
 Time reversibility is special, so later we will explore other sufficient conditions for the existence of stationary distributions.[2]

-2.3. \({\mathcal L}^2\) and Eigenfunctions#
+2.3. \({\mathcal L}^2,\) Eigenfunctions, and Invariant Events#

-We connected ergodicity to a statistical notion of invariance in chapter Stochastic Processes and Laws of Large Numbers.
+We connected Laws of Large Numbers to a statistical notion of invariance in Chapter Laws of Large Numbers and Stochastic Processes.
 The word invariance brings to mind a generalization of eigenvectors called eigenfunctions.
 Eigenfunctions of a linear mapping characterize an invariant subspace of functions such that the application of a linear mapping to any element of that space remains in the same subspace.
 Eigenfunctions associated with a unit eigenvalue are themselves invariant under the mapping.
-So perhaps it is not surprising that such eigenfunctions of \({\mathbb T}\) come in handy for studying ergodicity of Markov processes.
+So perhaps it is not surprising that such eigenfunctions of \({\mathbb T}\) come in handy for characterizing invariant events implied by a Markov processes.

 It can be verified that \({\mathbb T} : {\mathcal L}^2 \rightarrow {\mathcal L}^2\) and that